chadwishner/P-G_Code_Challenge/README.md

 - When opening a story, the comment processing can be very slow and due to the recursion required for sub somments sometimes the user needs to wait an extended period of time.
 If I am able to figure out the animations, I will add a loading animation.
 - I am confident that the data for each story's comments are encapsulated in each view, but more automated testing should be done in order to ensure data is not corrupted.
 - I am confident that data is sorted correctly, but more automated testing should be done to ensure this.
+- There are some unnecessary function calls that I am trying to get rid of from the view side, but I am unable to solve at the moment.
+This should not effect usability or features.

 ## Files